prof-welch-psu-ist/pa2-orb/README.md

 ### Unit Testing

 Provide unit tests for this structure.
-I won't prescribe a fixed number of tests, though they exercise the system thoroughly (try to break it!).
+I won't prescribe a fixed number of tests, though they should exercise the structure thoroughly.

 ### Quality of Life Extensions (Choose One)